HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Experimental Setup

 \subsection{Efficiency and Scalability Analysis}

-To assess the practical viability of HieraMamba, we analyze its average recall versus computational cost (FLOPs) on \textbf{MAD-v2}~\cite{soldan2022mad, han2023autoad} eval (Figure~\ref{fig:compute_efficiency}), where videos average around 100 minutes, hence most straining the complexity among all three datasets.
-We compare against strong open-source baselines RGNet~\cite{hannan2024rgnet} and SnAG~\cite{snag}.
+To assess the practical viability of HieraMamba, we analyze its average recall versus computational cost (FLOPs) on \textbf{MAD-v2}~\cite{soldan2022mad, han2023autoad} eval, where videos average around 100 minutes, hence most straining complexity among all three datasets.
+We compare against the \textbf{strongest open-source baselines} RGNet~\cite{hannan2024rgnet} and SnAG~\cite{snag}.
 The default configuration of SnAG, which we denote \texttt{SnAG (Local)}, is restricted by a local self-attention window, handicapping its ability to model long-range dependencies.
-To create a more powerful and fair baseline, we modified its architecture to employ full, non-local self-attention, creating a \texttt{SnAG (Global)} variant that can reason over the entire video context.
+To build a stronger baseline, we modify its architecture to employ full, non-local self-attention, creating a \texttt{SnAG (Global)} variant that reasons over the entire video context.

 The results in Figure~\ref{fig:compute_efficiency} highlight HieraMamba’s clear advantage.
-It achieves the highest accuracy while remaining the most computationally efficient.
-Compared to its closest competitor, \texttt{SnAG (Global)}, HieraMamba improves average recall by +2.52\% while requiring roughly 2.5$\times$ fewer FLOPs.
+It achieves the highest accuracy while remaining efficient.
+Compared to its closest competitor, \texttt{SnAG (Global)}, HieraMamba improves average recall by +2.52\% while requiring roughly \textbf{2.5$\times$ fewer FLOPs}.
 Although the \texttt{SnAG (Global)} variant marginally outperforms \texttt{SnAG (Local)}, it does so at nearly a \textbf{3$\times$} increase in computational cost, underscoring the inefficiency of quadratic attention at this scale.
 In contrast, HieraMamba attains superior accuracy while processing the full video context in a far more efficient, linear-time manner.

-This analysis shows that HieraMamba not only achieves a better trade-off but pushes the Pareto frontier of accuracy and efficiency.
+This analysis shows that HieraMamba not only achieves a better trade-off but also pushes the Pareto frontier of accuracy and efficiency.
 Its Anchor-MambaPooling design exploits Mamba’s linear-time dynamics to capture long-range dependencies without the prohibitive cost of self-attention, making it both accurate and scalable.
 These gains are best understood relative to existing long-video grounding baselines, RGNet~\cite{hannan2024rgnet} and SnAG~\cite{snag}, the strongest open-source baselines for long, untrimmed videos.
-While Mamba-based encoders like VideoMamba~\cite{li2024videomamba} also use linear-time sequence modeling, HieraMamba uniquely applies this efficiency to query-conditioned grounding over hour-scale videos, isolating its hierarchical design as the source of the observed advantage.
+While Mamba-based encoders like VideoMamba~\cite{li2024videomamba} also use linear-time sequence modeling, HieraMamba uniquely applies this efficiency to query-conditioned grounding, isolating its hierarchical design as the source of advantage.